Who's Behind Listverse?

 It has appeared in 295 films and is probably one of the most timeless pieces of engineering in firearm history.

 The Heckler & Koch MP5 has been the choice of most law enforcement and special operations agencies since its development in 1966 in West Germany.
-Its countless variants (over 50) have dominated the small arms market for Special Forces and homeland security and is only now being challenged by its successor the UMP.
+Its countless variants (over 50) have dominated the small arms market for Special Forces and homeland security and are only now being challenged by its successor, the UMP.
 Ironically the German Army did not adopt the MP5 but, likely due to economic reasons, licensed its rival: the Israeli UZI submachine gun.

 The reason for the MP5’s success is that Heckler & Koch successfully scaled down their G3 battle rifle for use in close-quarters and urban environments.
 It has been used by more Special Forces teams than any other gun.

 A gun that was given its most iconic look in the hands of Tony Montana shooting up gangsters in pastel suits along the shores of Miami.
-One of Israel’s most famous exports, the UZI was first manufactured in 1951 and the more recognized variations—Mini, Micro—were developed in 1982 and ’83.
+One of Israel’s most famous exports, the UZI, was first manufactured in 1951, and the more recognized variations—Mini, Micro—were developed in 1982 and ’83.
 They found favor with more than 90 countries’ armed forces and even more in special operations and security units.

-Another product of Mikhail Kalashnikov, Avtomat Kalashnikova model of 1947 is the most famous weapon on this list, if not of all time.
+A product of Mikhail Kalashnikov, the Avtomat Kalashnikova model of 1947 is the most famous weapon on this list, if not of all time.
 Designed by Kalashnikov after he witnessed through his own eyes the power of the German submachine guns and assault rifles such as the MP40 and STG44 and how woefully unequipped the Red Army was to match them.
 Thus the Soviets launched a competition to design the assault rifle for the military of the USSR.